 - Coriander contains linoleic acid and cineole which give anti-inflammatory properties to it.
 The herb helps in avoiding inflammation such as swelling due to arthritis, kidney malfunction or anaemia.
 The consumption of the coriander herb also improves skin appearance, helps fight fungal infections and eczema.

 - Linoleic acid, oleic acid, stearic acid and ascorbic acid (vitamin C) are found in coriander that makes it effective in reducing cholesterol levels in the blood.
 It helps in reducing the level of bad LDL cholesterol deposition raise the levels of healthy HDL cholesterol preventing multiple cardiovascular issues.

 - Coriander is helpful in stimulating blood sugar levels and is of medicinal value against diabetes.
 On consumption of this herb, the secretion of insulin is increased from the pancreas.
 This results in a subsequent increase in insulin level in the blood.
 As a result, proper assimilation and absorption of sugar are regulated in the body.

 - Coriander is rich in iron.
 It helps in preventing anaemia and facilitates the proper functioning of all organ systems.

 How to use Coriander herb

 Coriander leaves are most flavorful when they are freshly cut.
 The seeds from the coriander plant form the spice known as coriander.
 The leaves are called cilantro.
 The seeds can be stored in an airtight container and ground immediately for use.
 Cilantro is typically used in many different food dishes including Mexican and Indian cuisine.
 The leaves are commonly used as a garnish in multiple cuisines.
 Coriander blends well with mint, cumin, chives, and garlic.
-You can store the harvest by freezing the leaves in cubes of water or dry them and store in an airtight container to retain the flavor.
+You can store the harvest by freezing the leaves in cubes of water or dry them and store in an airtight container to retain the flavour.